-For the same problem, in Figs. 5-7 we show the convergence histories for several $(p, q, \sigma)$ -strategies of the FAS iteration.
+For the same problem, in the figures 6.4-6.6 we show the convergence histories for several (p,q,σ) -strategies of for several (p,q,σ) -strategies of the FAS iteration.
 The norm of the residual is shown after each iteration step.
-The norm used is the largest value of the $L_1$ -norms of the four components in the flux.
+The norm used is the largest value of the L_1 -norms of the four components in the flux.
 We see that the rate of convergence is almost independent of the number of levels.
-For the uniform mesh and the standard strategy [5] the convergence factor is about 0.25 per FAS-cycle and for the non-uniform mesh 0.38 per cycle.
+For the uniform mesh and the standard strategy [ref.
+5] the convergence factor is about 0.25 per FAS-cycle and for the non-uniform mesh 0.38 per cycle.
 In all these experiments the P-variant of Osher's scheme was used.
 When the O-version was used, neither in the solution found, nor in the convergence behavior significant differences were observed.